Laughton scores twice to lead Flyers past Capitals 3-1

 Hayes had his first career three-point playoff game.

-“Great game @NHLFlyers.
+”Great game (at)NHLFlyers.
 Our depth is really showing,” retired Flyers great Eric Lindros tweeted.

 Travis Boyd scored for the Capitals on a deflection in the third to make it 3-1.
 Washington is 0-2 on the restart.